miminar/sdh-vsystem-iptables-privilege-granter/README.md

-# Insecure registry setter for SAP Data Hub Pipeline Modeler
+# Deployment observer for SAP Data Hub

 On Red Hat Enterprise Linux CoreOS, container needs to be run as *privileged* in order to manage iptables on the host system.
 SAP Data Hub containers named